Wyoming Community Based Outpatient Clinic

-- The intern will be responsible for appropriately suggesting and performing/interpreting special testing involved in eye care including visual fields (OCT and FDT Matrix), optical coherence tomography (OCT), pachymetry, gonioscopy, and digital photography.
+- The intern will be responsible for appropriately suggesting and performing/interpreting special testing involved in eye care including visual fields, optical coherence tomography (OCT), pachymetry, gonioscopy, and digital photography.

 - The intern will be responsible for appropriately suggesting imaging (CT, MRI, carotid Doppler) and laboratory tests and consulting with other physicians when indicated.